-ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross appropriate) as GOL D 1.
+ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross as appropriate) GOL D 1.
 Make a quick initial assessment: Survey the scene Assess (i.e. scale/severity, duration & impact) Disseminate information (to others) Gather and share information to facilitate decision-making and enhance the response A full impact assessment form can be found in Appendix A 2.
 Call the Emergency Services (as appropriate) TEL: 999 Provide as much information about the incident as possible 3.
-Take action to secure the immediate safety of pupils and staff - this may include evacuation or keeping pupils and staff inside the building (lock-down) If there is time and it is safe to do so, consider the recovery of vital assets/equipment to enable delivery of critical School activities Consider arrangements for staff/pupils with special needs If the decision is to stay within the School, ensure the assembly point is safe and take advice from 4.
+Take action to secure the immediate safety of pupils and staff - this may include evacuation or keeping pupils and staff inside the building (lockdown) If there is time and it is safe to do so, consider the recovery of vital assets/equipment to enable delivery of critical School activities Use normal fire evacuation procedures for the school Consider arrangements for staff/pupils with special needs If the decision is to stay within the School, ensure the assembly point is safe and take advice from Emergency Services as appropriate 4.
 Liaise with Bronze (site) to ensure appropriate access to site for Emergency Service vehicles Ensure any required actions are safe by undertaking a dynamic risk assessment 5.
-Assemble School Incident Management Team and allocate tasks to Silver & Bronze to undertake specific emergency response roles - 6.
+Assemble School Incident Management Team and allocate tasks to Silver & Bronze to undertake specific emergency response roles • 6.
 Establish location of control room if required Consider access for parents & press & suitability of possible locations 7.
-Ensure a log of key decisions and actions is started and maintained throughout the incident U 8.
+Ensure a log of key decisions and actions is started and maintained throughout the incident · · · · · · · · · · · · · · · · · · · 8.
 Liaise with REAch2 (and LA) on communications strategy and potential preparation of a news statement

-ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross as SILV appropriate) SILV 9.
+ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross as appropriate) SILV ER 9.
 Co-ordinate evacuation & ensure all pupils, staff and any School visitors report to the identified Assembly Point.
-The normal Assembly point for the School is: The School MUGA The alternative Assembly Point for the School is: Berryfields CE Primary School 10.
-Check that all pupils, staff, contractors Follow usual evacuation and and any visitors have been evacuated from the building and are present.
-Consider the safety of all pupils, staff, contactors and visitors as a priority notification procedures 11. - securely as it may be required by Emergency Services or other agencies 12.
+10. Check that all pupils, staff, contractors and any visitors have been evacuated from the building and are present.
+Consider the safety of all pupils, staff, contactors and visitors as a priority Follow usual evacuation and notification procedures 11.
+Where appropriate, record names and details of any staff, contractors or visitors who are missing or have been injured or affected by the incident and pass to Gold securely as it may be required by Emergency Services or other agencies 12.
 Take further steps to assess the impact of the incident.
-Agree response / next steps with Gold Assist Gold with recording key decisions and actions in the incident log 13.
-Keep staff informed about what is happening ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross as appropriate) BRC NZE (SITE) 14.
+Agree response / next steps with Gold • 13.
+Keep staff informed about what is happening ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross as appropriate) BRC ONZE (SITE) 14.
 Ensure appropriate access to site for Emergency Service vehicles.
 Advise on location of hazardous chemicals, flammable materials, location of water points etc by undertaking a dynamic risk assessment 15.
 Distribute emergency kits as required 16.
 Control access to the school and assign staff to supervise and control the incident/site, perimeter, access and traffic.
 17. Ensure preservation of crime scene until police arrive and assume control.